with partners Adolf Rosenberger and Anton Piech.

 Photo credit: Porsche AG.

-Right: Ferdinand, bottom right corner, is 14 years of age at this moment.
-Photo is taken during his apprentice period with his father who is seated at the center.
-Other men are employees of his father's business.
+Right: Ferdinand, seated at bottom right corner, is 14 years of age.
+Photo is taken during his apprentice period with his father Anton, seated at the center.
+Other men present are employees of Anton's business.

 Photo credit: Porsche AG.